Does Medicare Cover Nursing Home Care? Long-Term Care Explained

 - Lower coinsurance than Original Medicare

-- Annual out-of-pocket maximum caps your costs
+- A yearly out-of-pocket max that caps your costs

-- Care coordination to help transitions
+- Care coordination to ease your move

 Planning Ahead